Getting married? A little preparation can make a big difference.

 If you are thinking of getting married our specially designed, thought-provoking and fun marriage preparation courses will equip you with insights and know-how, clarity and confidence to avoid the pitfalls and build the best possible future together.

-We offer three options, delivering excellent but different experiences:
+We offer two options, delivering equally excellent but different experiences listed below:

-Completion of either FOCCUS or Preparing Together will provide the Certificate of Attendance required by most local parishes.
-The certificate is valid indefinitely even if you experience delays in your wedding plans.
+The Certificate of Attendance provided to couples after completion of one of our marriage preparation courses is required by most local parishes and is valid indefinitely even if you experience delays in your wedding plans.

 Guidance for couples marrying within the Catholic Church